TrellixVulnTeam/face_recognition_cnn_XTHL/README.md

 The project is set up with some unit-test script to check the good behaviour of the project.

-These check will load the last model and try to predict some image, if the prediction is wrong than the test failed and signal the user preventing it from pushing to the other branches.
+These check will load the last model and try to predict some image, if the prediction is wronger than the test failed and signal the user preventing it from pushing to the other branches.

 To use pytest, you can install it thought the command line: